 \subsection{Related Work}

-There is a vast literature on convergence rates of kriging and similar methods such as GPR in machine learning and kernel ridge regression (KRR) in nonparametric statistics.
-The assumptions in the three areas are distinctive owing to the differences in application context.
+There is a vast body of literature on the convergence rates of kriging and similar methods, such as GPR and kernel ridge regression (KRR) in machine learning.
+The assumptions in these three areas are distinctive due to the differences in application context.
 In general, kriging focuses on noiseless samples and fixed designs, whereas both GPR and KRR focus on homoscedastic noise and random designs; meanwhile, both kriging and GPR assume that the function to estimate is a GP sample path, whereas KRR assumes that it lies in the reproducing kernel Hilbert space induced by the kernel.
 Despite the differences in assumptions and mathematical tools, the theoretical results in the three areas are comparable.
-An incomplete list of recent papers include \cite{WangTuoWu20} and \cite{TuoWang20} for kriging; \cite{VaartZanten11} and \cite{PatiBhattacharyaCheng15} for GPR; and \cite{CaponnettoVito07} and \cite{TuoWangWu20} for KRR.
+An incomplete list of recent papers include those by \cite{WangTuoWu20} and \cite{TuoWang20} regarding kriging; \cite{VaartZanten11} and \cite{PatiBhattacharyaCheng15} regarding GPR; and \cite{CaponnettoVito07} and \cite{TuoWangWu20} regarding KRR.
 Convergence rate analysis for stochastic kriging, which assumes heteroscedastic noise, is scarce, although the results for GPR may conceivably be generalized to this setting.
 However, most of the existing work in the literature is derived for Mat\'ern kernels or Gaussian kernels.
 To our knowledge, the present paper is the first work that establishes error bounds for stochastic kriging with TM kernels.